2lian/Motion-Stack/Documentation/API_for_DIY.md

 ## Changing behavior

-The python code is design such that you can easily overload relevant part of the code and use it like an API in which you inject your code.
+The Motion Stack python code is design such that you can easily overload relevant part of the code and use it like an API in which you inject your code.

 ### Overloading

-In your own python file, import the joint_node of lvl1, make each joint move in a sinusoidal motion and send every command also on a string topic, so you can listen to it.
+After completing the previous step, modify `src/moonbot_zero/moonbot_zero/lvl1.py`.

-After completing the previous step, modify `src/moonbot_zero/moonbot_zero/lvl1.py` with:
+In this python file, import the joint_node of lvl1, make each joint move in a sinusoidal motion, and send every command also on a string topic, so you can listen to it.

 ```python
 from typing import Iterable, List